-The Federal Government has released a useful estimator to illustrate the potential dollar benefit of the FHSSS.
+The Federal Government has released an estimator to illustrate the potential dollar benefit of the FHSSS.

-As an example, if an individual earning $130,000 p.a. makes additional salary sacrifice contributions of $10,000 p.a. to their superannuation for 3 years, they will have an estimated $24,777 available for deposit under the First Home Super Saver Scheme.
-These savings under the FHSSS are $6,191 more than had they saved the same amount in a bank account earning 2% p.a. interest.
+As an example, if an individual earning $130,000 p.a. (excluding super guarantee at 10%), makes additional salary sacrifice contributions of $10,000 p.a. to their superannuation fund for 3 years, they will have an estimated $24,979 available for deposit under the First Home Super Saver Scheme.
+Coupled with the tax benefit derived from making additional deductible contributions, these savings are approximately $6,425 more than had they saved the same amount in a bank account earning 2% p.a. interest.

 We highly recommend seeking both tax and financial planning advice relating to the FHSSS given the potential complexities related to your personal circumstances (i.e. HELP Debt, impact on personal cash flow and other long term goals).